paramitepie/database-docs/articles/field_types/use_exp.md

 **concat (string1, string2)** - returns the result of appending one string (string2) to the end of another string (string1)

-**indexOf(string1, string2,[start])** - returns the position of the first occurrence of a specified value in a string; returns -1 if the value to search for never occurs. [start] – Optional parameter.
+**indexOf(string, subString [,start])** - returns the position of the first occurrence of a specified value (subString) in a string (string); returns -1 if the value to search for never occurs. [start] – Optional parameter.
 Default 0.
 At which position to start the search.

 **insert(string,position,subString)** - inserts the target string (subString) into the source string (string) at specified (position)